UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 $SPNAzsGet = Get-AzureRmADServicePrincipal -SearchString "$($AzsApp.DisplayName)"
 $SPNAzsGet

+# Wait for the application and SPN to be created
+Write-Output -InputObject "Waiting for the application and SPN to be created..."
+Start-Sleep -Seconds 30

 # Assign the Service Principal Name a role i.e. Owner, Contributor, Reader, etc. - In Azure Stack
 $RoleAssignmentAzs = New-AzureRmRoleAssignment -RoleDefinitionName $AzureStackRole -ServicePrincipalName $AzsApp.ApplicationId.Guid
 $RoleAssignmentGet = Get-AzureRmRoleAssignment -ObjectId $SPNAzsGet.Id.Guid